| Magic

 is cold and passionless without any sign of emotion.
 He cares for nothing

 besides his kingdom, his elementals and himself.
+On

 Federation issues, he always takes a neutral stance; his unwillingness